What are the restricted and prohibited trading strategies at Pivex Funded?

 Example | Subscribing to a signal provider and mirroring their trades in your account. |

-Why These Rules Matter: Pivex aims to promote skill-based trading with a focus on responsibility and sustainability.
+Why These Rules Matter: Pivex Funded aims to promote skill-based trading with a focus on responsibility and sustainability.
 Prohibited strategies often involve high risk, automation, or manipulation, which goes against the principles of consistent, manual trading that we encourage.

 Was this article helpful?